JiaLinQuan/AppRTC-Android/README.md

 - a pure websocket AppRTC for Kurento: AppRTC-Kurento and
 - a pure websocket AppRTC for Android: AppRTC-iOS

+##Common Mistakes
+- smartphone not in same network as browser, media kurento server
+- kurento server not running?

 ##Todo/Bugs
 - when android hangs up stop message is not send to partner (connect is still NEW! why?)
 - when stop message comes from peer android does not cancel the call